 Are you drowning in all the resources available?
 Let me sift through the links and never-ending articles for you.
-These are the ones worth your time.
-Updated once a week!
+These are the ones worth your time while home with your kids.

 May 29: Anti-Racism